Database Partitioning in System Design

 Horizontal Partitioning or Database Sharding

-Horizontal partitioning, also known as database sharding, is a strategy for splitting table data horizontally based on the range of values defined by a partition key.
-In this approach, the table is divided into smaller, more manageable tables, with each row of the table being assigned to a single partition.
-This allows each partition to be managed independently of the others.
+Horizontal partitioning (also known as database sharding) is a strategy for splitting table data horizontally based on the range of values defined by a partition key.
+Here we divide the table into smaller and more manageable tables, with each row of the table being assigned to one of the partitions.

 • The partition key is responsible for distributing the data among all the partitions.
-When a query is made using the partition key, the database can determine which partition it needs to query.
-This ensures that the time required for a query is as minimal as possible, as the load is spread over more computers.
+When a query is made using the partition key, the database will determine which partition it needs to query.

-• It is important to balance the number of requests between partitions to ensure that none become overloaded or idle, as this can affect the performance of the service and make it more prone to failure.
+• We need to balance the number of requests between partitions to ensure that none become overloaded.

 Horizontally partitioning or sharding of a database based on partition key

-Suppose a large database containing multiple rows of customer data has a slow query performance.
-So we can think to partition the table into two separate tables horizontally.
+Suppose there is a large database containing multiple rows of customer data that has a slow query performance.
+So we can think of partitioning the table into two separate tables horizontally.
 The first table would contain the first half of the customer data, and the second table would contain the second half.
-This allows us to query either partition 1 or partition 2, depending on the partition key.
-For example, suppose we store the contact info for customers.
-In that case, we can keep the contact info starting with name A-H on one partition and contact info starting with name I-Z on another partition.
+Now query will go to either partition 1 or partition 2, depending on the partition key.
+For example, suppose we store the contact details for customers.
+In that case, we can keep the contact info starting with the name A-H on one partition and contact info starting with the name I-Z on another partition.

-The benefit of the horizontal partition: The horizontal partition scheme is the most straightforward partitioning method.
-It involves dividing the database into separate partitions that have the same schema as the original database.
-This makes it easy to answer queries without having to combine data from multiple partitions.
+The benefit of the horizontal partition: The horizontal partitioning is the most fundamental partitioning method.
+It divides the database into separate partitions that have the same schema as the original database.
+So this makes it easy to answer queries without having to combine data from multiple partitions.

 The disadvantage of the horizontal partition: Data may not be evenly distributed across the partitions.
 For example, if there are many more customers with names that fall in the range of A-H than in the range I-Z, the first partition may experience a much heavier load than the second partition.